All about the Norway Fjords

 Bergen - located at the Norwegian fjords

 The most famous city in Fjord Norway is Bergen.
-It is known for its location by the fjord and mountains, but also for the sights and cultural heritage attractions like Bryggen Wharf.
+It is known for its location by the fjord and mountains and for the sights and cultural heritage attractions like Bryggen Wharf.
 Don`t miss the view from Mount Fløyen, the Fishmarket or walking on the Bryggen Hanseatic Wharf.
 Here you find great restaurants and souvenir shopping opportunities.
 You reach Bergen easily by flight, boat, car or train.

 Weather in the Fjord region